Cray-HPE/csm-hotfixes/csm-1.4/MTL-2423-xfs-opts/README.md

 ## Usage

+> ***IMPORTANT*** This hotfix requires the CASMINST-6896-gpg-keys hotfix. **It is crucial that CASMINST-6896-gpg-keys is applied _before_ applying this hotfix**.
+Applying the hotfixes in the wrong order will require re-applying this MTL-2423-xfs-opts hotfix.

 This hotfix is two-fold; fix the running NCNs, and rebuild images for

+1. Apply the CASMINST-6896-gpg-keys hotfix.

+> ***WARNING*** Skipping this step and applying CASMINST-6896-gpg-keys at a later time, after MTL-2423-xfs-opts, will require re-applying MTL-2423-xfs-opts.

 1. Live patch the non-compute nodes.

     ```bash